OpenRailAssociation/technical-committee/project-proposals/stage-1/Trainpositioning.md

 ## What is the project's roadmap?

 After the project refactoring and extensive testing, no further development is planned at this time.
+Depending on the community, two principle points could be addressed:
+- Longitudal distribution of the GNSS projected points based on wheel sensor (odometry) or timestamp/speed
+- Input/output to RSM-DX

 ## What other organizations in the world should be interested in this project?

-All organisations that use railway vehicles with GNSS traces that need to be mapped on the network.
+All organisations that use railway vehicles with GNSS traces that need to be mapped on the network offboard.
 But the project can also be used as a guideline for organisations that want to post processes location measurements for other domains that include topology and navigability.

 ## Why would this project be a good candidate for inclusion in the OpenRail Association?

-Because all infra managers do this and should better do it together.
+Because all railway infrastructure managers do this and should better do it together.

 ## Are there competing products or projects?
 If there are, please explain how the proposed projects differentiates.